 Do I need to be vaccinated in order to travel on the FlyAway®?

 No, vaccinations are not required to travel on the FlyAway®, but are highly encouraged.
 If you are unvaccinated and interested in receiving the vaccine, you can find our latest vaccination sites at LAX COVID Vaccination Site.
-To find out more information about traveling either vaccinated or unvaccinated, please visit the Public Health Guidance for Travelers.

 What precautions should passengers take to stop the spread of coronavirus?